MohitLamba94/L3Fnet/README.md

 Unlike most previous works on low-light enhancement we do not simulate low-light images using Gamma correction or modifying images in Adobe Photoshop.
 Rather we physically capture Light Field images when the light falling on camera lens is in between 0-20 lux.

 ## L3F-20, L3-50 and L3F-100 dataset
-The dataset used for training is organized into 27 scenes.
+The dataset used for training is organized into `27 scenes`.
 For each scene we capture on LF for large exposure which then serves as the well-lit GT image.
 We then capture 3 more LFs captured at 20th, 50th and 100th fraction of the exposure used for the GT image.

 <details>
   <summary>Click here to see the central SAIs of all the 27 scenes</summary>